aileenzeng/sidewalk-docker/README.md

 * Change git's autocrlf setting.
 (This must happen before you clone the repository!)
 Type: `git config --global core.autocrlf false`

 ## General Steps
-1. Clone this repository
+1. Clone this repository (sidewalk-docker).
+Run `git clone https://github.com/aileenzeng/sidewalk-docker`.
 2. Clone the Project Sidewalk repository into the `website` folder of this directory.
 Check out the `593-sidewalk-docker` branch for now - this branch contains a few updates to the config files that are needed to make this project work properly with Docker.
+Run `git checkout 593-sidewalk-docker`.
 3. Obtain a database dump.
 Name it `sidewalk.sql` and place it into the `resources` folder.
-4. Run `docker-compose build` in the project's root directory.
-This builds all the `Dockerfiles` in each service.
-This step takes ~3-4 minutes.
+4. Run `docker-compose build` in the project's root directory - this is the directory with the `docker-compose.yml` file.
+This command builds the `Dockerfile`s for the `website` and `db` services.
+This step can take ~3-4 minutes the first time.
 5. Run `docker-compose up -d db`.
-You may need to run this twice (?) until the message says '`Starting sidewalk-docker_db_1 ... done`'.
-(For some reason, `docker-compose up` isn't working?)
+You will need to run this twice until the message says '`Starting sidewalk-docker_db_1 ... done`'.
 6. Run `docker exec -it sidewalk-docker_db_1 su - postgres -c "createdb -T template0 sidewalk"` then `docker exec -it sidewalk-docker_db_1 su - postgres -c "pg_restore -d sidewalk docker-entrypoint-initdb.d/sidewalk.sql"`.
 This step may take a while.
 Once this step is complete, there will be a message that says "Warning: 2 errors after pg_restore" - this is normal!
 7. After the database is created, run `docker-compose up`.
-(If this doesn't work, maybe try `docker-compose up --force-recreate`) This step can take ~5-10 minutes the first time.
+(If this doesn't work, try `docker-compose up --force-recreate`.
+This takes care of problems related to environment variables) This step can take ~5-10 minutes the first time.

 ## Running (general purpose)
 1. (Optional: if no changes to ProjectSidewalk) Run `docker-compose build`.